 Using the System – Training and Assistance

-A31.
-Training tools are available in a number of formats.
-Client support (1-877-535-7307 toll free) is also available to answer your questions or concerns.
+Client Support is also available to answer your questions or address your concerns.

-Q32.
-Will Client Support personnel understand regional needs?
+Question: Will Client Support personnel understand regional needs?

-A32.
 Yes, call agents are familiar with regional needs and regional licensing processes.
 However, please note that for complex requests or problems, the agent may need to research the issue before responding to your request or query.

 Using the System as a Representative

-Q34.
-Why do I need a delegation code?
+Question: Why do I need a delegation code?

-A34.
-You need to provide your delegation code to all of the DFO clients that you wish to represent as they need this code to be able to appoint you as their representative.
-Refer to the Appointing a Representative or Getting your Delegation Code step-by-step guides for more information.
+You need to provide your delegation code to the DFO client you wish to represent as he/she needs this code to be able to appoint you as their representative.
+Refer to the “Appointing a Representative” or “Getting a Delegation Code” step-by-step guides for more information.